YannickvanEtten/bachelor_theses_SJK_2025/README.md

 | 18-06-2025 | NU-5A71  |
 | 25-06-2025 | NU-6A91  |

-Note that the question hour of 21-05-2025 will be changed to Tuesday 20-05-2025, and the question hour of 28-05-2025 will be changed to Thursday 29-05-2025.
-The rooms will be announced.

 If the slots are full or Wednesday does not work for you, you can make an appointment for a different day using [Appointment Link](https://calendar.notion.so/meet/yannick_v_etten/nn1nb3m1h).
 These meetings will be either on a later announced location or online, depending the time.